kenatiod/MUT/Understanding Machine Understanding.md

 ##### 5.1.10.1 Oh what a tangled web we weave ...

 _Bob walks into the lab and sees Alice looking blankly out at nothing and not moving.
-He walks put to her and waves his hand in front of he face._
+He walks up to her and waves his hand in front of her face._

 Bob: *in a soft voice* You okay?